 Effective presentations make learning and technical advances more likely.
 They also enhance the perception of the presenter in the eyes of the professional community.
-Boring, ineffective presentations are not paid much attention and often are quickly forgotten.
 Use the following guidelines to make your presentation grab attendees’ attention.

 - Make sure the audience walks away understanding the following five most important points:

 - What has been done about it?